Delivering the Promises of Systems Engineers Year on Year

 The tagline of ‘fit and forget’ is not an idle promise, as advanced bonding and inspection techniques deliver cable systems with extended service life.
 Routinely deployed subsea for 25 years, the TelemetrixTM product technology is now being deployed into renew- able energy, oil & gas, transport and aerospace where through tank cable systems are helping to rewrite aircraft design in both military and civilian sectors.

 As in the naval sector, aerospace operators must be absolutely assured that every system in the platform is functioning perfectly and will do so for its entire operational life.
-Scientific Management International is committed to technological excellence.
+SMI is committed to technological excellence.
 The company’s culture is built on innovation, along with a focus on rigorous quality assurance and accreditation; for example, it is the only company in the world to hold 23 years continuous capability approval from the UK MoD for the manufacture of pressure hull glands, re-qualifying every three years.
 This is a unique achievement worldwide.

 Produced using advanced chemistry and sophisticated thermoplastic pressure moulding techniques sealing is achieved not only mechanically but with chemical bonding at a molecular level.
 With long-term sealing users can not only extend the life of their systems, cutting back on the costly maintenance cycle and reducing through-life costs, but also demand the performance promised by sonar and combat system design engineers.